BlancheK/BlancheK.github.io/movies-titles.md

 *graph presence of protagonist name : OK*

 {% include success-protagonist.html %}

+The inclusion of the protagonist's name in a movie title can be a strategic storytelling choice that immediately centers the narrative around a specific character.
+This approach serves multiple purposes in shaping audience expectations and marketing the film.

+Firstly, featuring the protagonist's name in the title establishes a clear focal point for the audience.
+It signals that the story revolves around this central character, offering a glimpse into their journey, struggles, or triumphs.
+This clarity can attract viewers who are drawn to character-driven narratives and are interested in following the personal development of the main character.
+Secondly, the protagonist's name in the title provides a straightforward identifier, making it easier for audiences to recall the movie.
+This can be especially effective in building a franchise or series around a particular character, creating a recognizable brand.
+Examples of movies that incorporate the protagonist's name into the title include "Forrest Gump," , "Rocky",“Annie Hall”, “John Wick” …

 We want to investigate the lexical fields and the conotation of our titles.
 This would provide us useful information to link with success, time, genre.
 We make the naive assumption that darker, scarier movies are associated with negative sentiments, whereas comedy and romance films are associated with more positive sentiments.